Home » Garden » How to Start a Garden the Easy Way

 7 Mistakes to Avoid When Designing a Backyard Living Space

-1. After you’ve sited and determined the size of the new garden, measure and lay out the area.
+1. After you’ve planned sited and determined the size of the new garden, measure and lay out the area.

 2. Lay down newspaper, cardboard or weed fabric covering the entire area.
 If planting in the ground at the same time, dig plants in then put the newspaper and cardboard around the plants.